16 Lesser-Known State Parks In Hawaii That Will Absolutely Amaze You

 16. Kiholo State Park Reserve, Hawaii Island

-Which of these underrated state parks is your favorite?
+Which of these underrated state parks to visit in Hawaii is your favorite?
 Share your thoughts with us in the comments below, and then join our

 Hawaii Nature Lovers group on Facebook to share your photographs and discover all the natural wonders Hawaii has to offer.
 Looking for more awe-inspiring views in the Aloha State?
 Check out our favorite lookout points.